-Students accepted into the program must be between 17-24 years of age and have completed high school or its equivalent.
+Students must be between 17-24 years of age (18-24 for international students) and have completed high school or its equivalent.
 The program is designed for intermediate and advanced level dancers.
 Younger dancers please visit the School at Steps’ Pre-Professional Program.

 - What focuses does the program offer?